zzxwill/odps/intl.en-US/Quick Start/Create/View/Delete a table.md

 # Create/View/Delete a table {#concept_rkk_kcy_5db .concept}

 You can use MaxCompute services once they are added to a project, and granted the corresponding privileges.
-Because the operation objects of MaxCompute \(input and output\) are performed on tables, you must create tables and partitions before processing data.-
+Because the operation objects of MaxCompute \(input and output\) are performed on tables, you must create tables and partitions before processing data.

 You can create or delete tables using the following methods: